 Historically, the majority of participants in Delaware SCSEP have been minority individuals.
-For example, the recent U.S. DOL SCSEP minority report indicates that the state's overall incidence of all minorities in the population was 36% while the SCSEP enrollment percentage was 71%.
-However, while the SCSEP enrollment of Blacks was significantly higher than this minority's incidence in the State (70.67% versus 29.84%), SCSEP's enrollment of Hispanics was about 103% of the incidence of this minority (e.g. 3.89% enrolled in SCSEP versus 3.79% residing statewide).
+For example, the recent U.S. DOL SCSEP minority report indicates that the state's overall incidence of all minorities in the population was 36.2% while the SCSEP enrollment percentage was 73.3%.
+SCSEP enrollment of African Americans was significantly higher than this minority's incidence in the State (70.2% versus 27.3%), SCSEP's enrollment of Hispanics was about 60% of the incidence of this minority (e.g. 2.7% enrolled in SCSEP versus 4.5% residing statewide).

-Reference: U.S. DOL Report on Senior Community Service Employment Program - Analysis of Service to Minority Individuals, Program Year 2013, Volume II: Appendices, revised April 28, 2014.
+Reference: U.S. DOL Report on Senior Community Service Employment Program - Analysis of Service to Minority Individuals, Program Year 2017, Volume II: Appendices, revised July 23, 2019.

-A).
 Delaware SCSEP has emphasized -- and will continue to focus on -- increasing Hispanic enrollments.
 Specifically, organizations that are frequented by Hispanics are visited by the sub-grantees to provide outreach and recruit candidates for the program.
 Also, the program engages in job fairs and other events that are designed to make the Hispanic group inclusive.
 In addition, high quality flyers and literature in Spanish have been developed and distributed to reach this group.
 The sub-grantees have bilingual staff from time to time - which has proven to be very helpful for outreach, recruitment and participant support.
-The recruitment of bilingual staff and participants that help administer SCSEP in the Program Offices and AJC's, is on-going.
+The recruitment of bilingual staff and participants that help administer SCSEP in the Program Offices and AJCs, is on-going.

-And, the Delaware SCSEP enrollment levels for minorities in PY 2017 have been positive.
-For example, the percentage of minority enrollees through the third quarter of Program Year 2017 totaled 71%; and, the Hispanic enrollment level has decreased from 4% to 3%.
+And, the Delaware SCSEP enrollment levels for minorities in Program Year 2017 have been positive.
+For example, the percentage of minority enrollees through the second quarter of Program Year 2017 is a little less than 80%.